electrovir/virmator/packages/publish/README.md

     Publish a package or mono-repo to NPM with an optional test script and auto-incrementing package version.

+    -   Examples
         -   With tests: `virmator publish npm test`
         -   Without tests: `virmator publish`